Imburse-Payments/imburse-payments.github.io/pages/getting-started/collection-schemes.md

 ### Rules
 Add Rules to your draft scheme to explicitly control the collection options available in your scheme.

-A Rule defines filters for currencies, countries, and a value range, and then explicitly defines (using the [configuration model](#configuration-model)) which App to use when this Rule is matched.
+A Rule defines filters for currencies, countries, and a value range, and then explicitly defines (using the [App Model](#app-model)) which App to use when this Rule is matched.

 You can add as many Rules to your draft scheme as necessary in order to refine the available collection options to meet your requirements.

-### Configurations
+### Apps
-The Configuration components in a Rule describes the Apps, and by extension the payment methods from those Apps, that will be available when the Rule is matched - see [How and when are Rules matched?](#how-and-when-are-rules-matched) below.
+The App components in a Rule describes the Apps, and by extension the payment methods, that will be available when the Rule is matched - see [How and when are Rules matched?](#how-and-when-are-rules-matched) below.

-The `appId` property should be set to the App Id of an *installed* App in your Tenant - for example `BRAINTREE_SDK`.
+The `appId` property should be set to the App Id of an **installed** App in your Tenant - for example `BRAINTREE_SDK`.

 All the payment methods from the specified App will be available to your customers if the Rule is matched.
-If you want to exclude some payment method from your App, then set the `paymentMethodExclusions` property accordingly.
-For example, to exclude PayPal and Visa, set `paymentMethodExclusions` property to `PAYPAL, VISA`.
+If you want to exclude some payment method from your App, then set the `excludedPaymentMethods` property accordingly.
+For example, to exclude PayPal and Visa, set `excludedPaymentMethods` property to `PAYPAL, VISA`.

-Leaving the `paymentMethodExclusions` property blank will not exclude any payment methods.
+Leaving the `excludedPaymentMethods` property blank will not exclude any payment methods.

+The order the Apps are saved inis used as a decider when multiple apps provide overlapping payment options.
+For example, if you add 2 apps offering Visa payments the app with the lowest `priority` would be selected to provide Visa payments.

 ## How and when are Rules matched?
-Each Rule has a `priority` property.
-The `priority` should be set according to the order in which you want the rules evaluated.
+Rules are only evaluated when requesting the Collect Options for an Order.
+This is typically called when you are looking to present the available collection options in a UI for your customer to select from.

-The Rules should go from having the narrowest set of filters to the broadest, with 1 being the lowest priority and evaluated first.
+The Rules should be saved with the first Rule having the narrowest set of filters to the last Rule having the broadest.
+When Rules are evaluted, the first Rule is  evaluated first.

-Rules are only evaluated when requesting the Payment Options for a Payment Instruction.

 **Example 1**